 Comments and suggestions

 We hope that your concerns can always be resolved through the stages 1 and 2 of the procedure above.
 However, we welcome comments and suggestions that can help us improve our services.
-The feedback we obtain from our customers will help us to continue to improve our service.
+The feedback we obtain from our clients will help us to continue to improve our service.

 Dancers’ Career Development